casangi/casagui/docs/source/index.rst

 There are two basic documentation sections the primary section describes the applications that are provided by :code:`casagui`.
 This section also describes the application programming interface (API) which can be used to launch and interact with the applications provided by :code:`casagui`.
-The second describes the motivation, the design and the long term goals of :xref:`casagui`.
+The second describes the motivation, the design and the long term goals of :code:`casagui`.

 Applications and API
 --------------------